Geology and Geophysics (GG)

 GG 410 Undergraduate Seminar (2) Gain professional training, practical experience, and evaluate peers on giving scientific presentations emphasizing topics in geology, geophysics, and planetary science.
 60% of the grade is based on the equivalent of three oral communication assignments.
 Pre: 170 (or 101 and 101L, or 103, and 101L) and 200.

-GG 413 Geological Data Analysis I (3) Exploratory data analysis, error propagation, probability theory and statistics, curve fitting, regression, sequence and spectral analysis, multivariate analysis, and analysis of directional data.
+GG 413 Introduction to Statistics and Data Analysis (3) Exploratory data analysis, error propagation, probability theory and statistics, curve fitting, regression, sequence and spectral analysis, multivariate analysis, and analysis of directional data.
 Pre: 250 and MATH 242 (or concurrent) or consent.

 GG 423 Marine Geology (3) Sediments, structure, geophysics, geochemistry, history of ocean basins and margins.
 Pre: 200 and 302 or consent.
 (Cross-listed as OCN 423) DP

 GG 425 Environmental Geochemistry (3) Theory and applications of geochemistry to contaminant/pollutant distribution in the hydrosphere-geosphere-biosphere system.
 Topics include aqueous geochemistry, thermodynamics, kinetics, organic and isotope chemistry of environmental contaminants.
 Pre: 325 or consent.
 (Fall only) DP